-- Livestock nutritional advances

-- Disease control strategies
+- Livestock nutritional advances - Disease control strategies r.

-- Comparison of livestock breeding synchronization

-c.
 Environmental and Natural Resource Systems:

 i.
 The study of systems, instruments and technology used in natural resource management (the study of the management of soil, water, wildlife, forests, and air as natural resources) or the study of wastes or pollutants, and their influence on the environment.